danuker/symreg/README.md

     * Perhaps a UI like Formulize?

 Feedback is appreciated.
 Please comment as a GitHub issue, or any other way ([you can contact the author directly here](https://danuker.go.ro/pages/contactabout.html)).
+GitHub issues are also the preferred method for support requests, because it allows others to learn from your questions.